 Strict process parameter control to ensure product quality

-The linker is an essential component in ADC design, which connects the antibody to the cytotoxic payload through covalent coupling.
+The basic structure of an ADC includes a monoclonal antibody, a cytotoxic small-molecule drug (payload), and a linker.
+Among these components, the linker is an essential element in ADC design, connecting the antibody to the cytotoxic payload through covalent coupling.
 The ADC linker should be stable enough in the circulation to maintain the ADC drug concentration in the blood circulation and not be released before the cytotoxic drug reaches the target, thereby causing minimal off-target effects and improving the safety of the ADC drug.
 At the same time, appropriate hydrophilicity or lipophilicity of the linker can enhance payload coupling and reduce immunogenicity properties and is also a key aspect of the linker.
 Therefore, in the design of ADC drugs, these important parameters of the linker must be correctly adjusted to achieve a balance between ADC stability and payload release efficiency, in order to achieve the expected effects of ADC drugs.

 Enhances ADC solubility and stability by introducing polyethylene glycol for improved pharmacokinetics.